 The German Shepherd coyote mix is notoriously difficult to train and will require plenty of patience and experience.
 Without proper training, your dog will be difficult to control and may have several behavioral problems, including aggression and a refusal to be housebroken.
 As we mentioned earlier, many owners will hire a professional trainer to help get their dog under control.
 Hiring a professional can make the process faster and easier, but it can also be quite costly.

 Both the coyote and German Shepherd have thick coats that can withstand extremely cold temperatures.
 However, they are also heavy shedders that will dump a nearly unbelievable amount of hair into your home every spring and fall.
 During this time, we recommend frequent brushing once or twice every day to keep it under control, and this is another task that professionals can make much easier.

 We also recommend manually brushing your pet’s teeth as often as possible to help slow the progression of dental disease.
 You will also need to trim the nails on your dog if you hear them clicking on the floor while they walk.

 Arthritis is a condition that will cause inflammation of the joints that’s common in old age and often accompanies hip dysplasia.
 It’s painful and can affect the movement of your pet.
 Unfortunately, there’s not much your vet can do outside prescribing pain medication, but weight management and plenty of omega-3 fatty acids in the diet can help slow the progression.

-The biggest factor contributing to any difference in appearance or temperament of your puppy will be which parent it takes after, and it would be impossible to attribute some feature to the male or female sex.
+The biggest factor contributing to any difference in appearance or temperament of your puppy will be which parent they take after, and it would be impossible to attribute some feature to the male or female sex.

-We hope you have enjoyed reading over this guide, and it has answered your questions.
-If we have convinced you to get one of these rare mixed breeds for your home, please share this guide to the German Shepherd Coyote Mix on Facebook and Twitter.
+We hope you have enjoyed reading over this guide and that it has answered your questions.
+If we have convinced you to get one of these rare mixed breeds for your home, please share this guide to the German Shepherd coyote mix on Facebook and Twitter.